 - Courier mode (Requires Chip)

-- Built-in Turbo Timer (Requires Chip)
+- Built-in Turbo Timer (Chip not currently available)

 - Arm with External Turbo Timer Running (Requires Chip)